open-telemetry/sig-security/sig-security-charter.md

-This includes preparing the project for regular security audits, improving the vulnerability management process, producing cross-cutting security documentation, serving as a security community touch point, managing the non-emnargoed (public) vulnerability process, default repo configurations, and defining the bug bounty.
+This includes preparing the project for regular security audits, improving the vulnerability management process, producing cross-cutting security documentation, serving as a security community touch point, managing the non-embargoed (public) vulnerability process, default repo configurations, and defining the bug bounty.

 As a process-oriented SIG, SIG Security does not directly own OpenTelemetry component